rmnblm/GraphHopperRouting/README.md

 ## More information

-For more information, consider the [official documentation](https://graphhopper.com/api/1/docs/routing/) to learn more about the options and the result.
+For more information, consider reading the [official documentation](https://graphhopper.com/api/1/docs/routing/) to learn more about the options and the result.

 ## License